-From 1937 to '48, Ko Tarutao was seen as a hell in the deep sea, according to an info board at the entrance to the Ao Talo Wao historical trail.
-Of the roughly 3,000 prisoners interned here, hundreds died of disease and starvation, and many more became feared pirates.
+From 1937 to 1948, Ko Tarutao was seen as a hell in the deep sea, according to an information board at the entrance to the Ao Talo Wao historical trail.
+Of the roughly 3,000 prisoners interned here at the Talo Wao Prison, hundreds died of disease and starvation, and many more became feared pirates.
 Informative signs and dilapidated buildings provide a glimpse into this riveting chapter in Thai ...
-Read more about Ao Talo Wao historical trail, Ko Tarutao .
+Read more about Ao Talo Wao historical trail .

 The Travelfish newsletter is sent out every Monday and is jammed full of free advice for travel in Southeast Asia.
 You can see past issues here.